MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/connect-to-scc-powershell.md

 - _\<UPN\>_ is your account in user principal name format (for example, `navin@contoso.onmicrosoft.com`).

-- In v3.2.0-Preview3 of the module, if you use `-UseRPSSession:$false` in the **Connect-IPPSSession** command, you connect in REST API mode.
-To connect in remote PowerShell mode, don't use the _UseRPSSession_ switch.
+- In v3.2.0-Preview4 or later of the module, if you don't use the _UseRPSSession_ switch in the **Connect-IPPSSession** command, you connect in REST API mode.
+To connect in remote PowerShell mode, use the _UseRPSSession_ switch.
 For more information, see [Updates for the EXO V3 module)](exchange-online-powershell-v2.md#updates-for-the-exo-v3-module).

 - The required _ConnectionUri_ and _AzureADAuthorizationEndpointUri_ values depend on the nature of your Microsoft 365 organization.
 Common values are described in the following table: